lucasmlp/helm-cli/README.md

 ## Testing

-I've provided a testing folder that contains scripts and Kubernetes manifests to make it easy to validate the application.
+I've provided a testing folder that contains scripts and Kubernetes manifests to facilitate validation of the application.

 ### Manifests
-1. mongodb.yml: spins up a simple mongodb deployment and service without authentication
+1. `mongodb.yml`: Spins up a simple MongoDB deployment and service without authentication.
-2. pod.yml: spins up an ubuntu pod that'll be used for testing the application.
-It also contains a service account, cluster role and cluster role binding.
-The cluster role has full access to the cluster and this is not a good thing to do.
-The permission depends on which resources the helm chart installation will generate.
+2. `pod.yml`: Spins up an Ubuntu pod to be used for testing the application.
+It also contains a service account, cluster role, and cluster role binding.
+The cluster role has full access to the cluster, which is not recommended.
+The permission depends on which resources the Helm chart installation will generate.

-### Shell scripts
+### Shell Scripts
-1. copy-binary.sh: this script copies the go binary into the home folder of the pod used for testing.
+1. `copy-binary.sh`: This script copies the Go binary into the home folder of the pod used for testing.
-2. copy-local-charts.sh: this script copies a folder containing local helm charts to the local-charts folder in the home path of the testing pod.
+2. `copy-local-charts.sh`: This script copies a folder containing local Helm charts to the local-charts folder in the home path of the testing pod.

-### Testing instructions
+### Testing Instructions
-1. Spin up the testing pod and mongodb by applying the manifests provided in the testing folder.
+1. Spin up the testing pod and MongoDB by applying the manifests provided in the testing folder.

 ```shell
 kubectl apply -f ./testing/manifests/pod.yml
 kubectl apply -f ./testing/manifests/mongodb.yml
 ```

-2. Generate a binary compatible with linux platform
+2. Generate a binary compatible with the Linux platform:
 ```shell
 make build
 ```